ncbi/CF-random_software/README.md

 # Data and code for CF-random
-The general installation and usage guidance of CF-random for predicting the alternative conformation and fold-switching proteins.
+The general installation and usage guidance of CF-random for predicting the alternative conformation and fold-switching proteins.<br><br>

 # Installation
 CF-random uses the [localcolabfold](https://github.com/YoshitakaMo/localcolabfold) and [Foldseek](https://github.com/steineggerlab/foldseek).<br>